Posted on: 07-05-2015 in Finance

-While stock prices, exchange rates and virtually everything else in the global financial markets are notoriously hard to predict, when asked about one asset whose price is particularly impossible to forecast, most financial professionals would probably say gold.
+While stock prices, exchange rates and virtually everything else in the global financial markets is notoriously hard to predict, when asked about one asset whose price is particularly impossible to forecast, most financial professionals would probably say gold.
 Unlike corporate revenues and profits for stocks, or a country’s GDP, inflation and trade balance for currencies, the fundamentals which drive gold prices are more complex and often harder to understand and measure.

 Gold has a very special position in the financial universe and doesn’t really fit into any of the major asset classes.
-Although it is technically a commodity, it also shares some characteristics with currencies (after all, it was a currency for big part of human history).
+Although it is technically a commodity, it also shares some characteristics with currencies (after all, it was a currency for a big part of human history).

 One characteristic of gold is that there are different types of demand:

 – Industrial demand (e.g. for manufacturing of electronics or medical devices).
-This is similar to industrial demand for other commodities, but in case of gold it accounts for only a small fraction of total demand (typically 10-15%, but the share can fluctuate a lot).
+This is similar to industrial demand for other commodities, but in case of gold, it accounts for only a small fraction of total demand (typically 10-15%, but the share can fluctuate a lot).

-– Speculative or investment demand – buying gold solely to profit from increase in its price, as a way to enhance risk-adjusted performance of a portfolio or as a hedge against inflation.
+– Speculative or investment demand – buying gold solely to profit from an increase in its price, as a way to enhance the risk-adjusted performance of a portfolio or as a hedge against inflation.
 While some speculative demand exists for other commodities too, its size compared to industrial demand is much greater in case of gold.
-It is not just individual investors, traders and fund managers; in fact, a substantial portion of investment demand for gold comes from central banks, which keep big part of their reserves in gold.
+It is not just individual investors, traders and fund managers; in fact, a substantial portion of investment demand for gold comes from central banks, which keep a big part of their reserves in gold.

-– Jewellery demand – this can be considered something in between the first two types (while it is related to macroeconomic climate like industrial demand, many people also buy jewellery as alternative investment and store of value).
+– Jewellery demand – this can be considered something in between the first two types (while it is related to a macroeconomic climate like industrial demand, many people also buy jewellery as alternative investment and store of value).
 Its size can be enormous – 50% of total demand or more at times.
 Geographically, the greatest markets are China, India and the USA.

 Total demand for gold, which (together with supply) drives gold prices, is the aggregate of these three types.